Best Practices for Achieving High Availability

 100 remote sites

 E.ON is the largest privately owned power and gas company, and their Climate and Renewables division are responsible for generating energy from hundreds of offshore wind, biomass and solar sites.
-E.ON needed a cost effective way of providing highly available storage for over 100 remote (often unmanned) renewable energy facilities across Europe.
+E.ON needed a cost effective way of providing highly available storage for over 100 remote (often unmanned) renewable energy facilities.
 They deployed a 2 server solution at each site to create a highly available system, which experiences no downtime.
 It was important for E.ON to protect against unplanned downtime as the sites are so remote that it could take a team six days to get to the site and fix the problem.

 When you’re one of the best universities in the world, downtime can cause havoc, disruption and pure chaos.
 Oxford University needed a low cost, highly available server and storage solution.
 SvSAN is hardware agnostic, meaning that the university was not hit with the hardware costs that are associated with many other virtual SANs solutions.
 By deploying SvSAN, the University now enjoys zero downtime and no longer experiences reboots when software updates are applied.